git-pull/website/index.md

 Chinese, Japanese, and Korean languages.

 While I'm a polyglot programmer - as seen by my C++ contributions in my [CV] - as a day job, I've always been a web developer.
-Today it's often dressed up in a title, e.g. senior full-stack software engineer.
+Today this task is often given a snazzier title, e.g. senior full-stack software engineer.

 I use react, TypeScript, and relay (graphql) on the frontend.